Skip to main content

 Harris' is most useful when the plan needs a formal evening meal in San Francisco.
 The operating week starts Tuesday, since Monday is closed, the latest listed hours are on Friday and Saturday, when service runs until 10 PM.

 Do not overcomplicate the timing.
-There is no verified lunch service listed, so this is an evening-hours decision.
+No lunch service is listed, so this is an evening-hours decision.
 Sunday through Thursday closing times favor an earlier, more contained meal; Friday and Saturday suit diners who want the evening to stretch later.
 For guests comparing it with other San Francisco options, the key question is whether the occasion benefits from formal dress and a planned evening setting.

 For broader planning beyond this specific venue, use Our full San Francisco restaurants guide, plus Our full San Francisco bars guide if the night includes another stop before or after.
 Visitors building a weekend around the meal can also check Our full San Francisco hotels guide, Our full San Francisco wineries guide, Our full San Francisco experiences guide.